metrorailings/OwlBlog/content/posts/2022-coaching-analysis-part-2.md

 _Leaders:_ Dennis Allen (HC/DC), Pete Carmichael (OC), Jameis Winston / Andy Dalton / Taysom Hill (QB)

 It's hard to assess these Saints.
+First off, Dennis Allen's previous head coaching experience was disastrous, to say the least.
+Though it's argued he wasn't given much help in terms of roster talent, the Raiders only logged 8 wins under him while losing 22 contests.

+As a defensive coordinator though, the man's worked magic, marshaling quite a bit of production from a roster that's above average at best.